alexandrosstergiou/Squeeze-and-Recursion-Temporal-Gates/README.md

 #### Pre-trained weights

-We are will be making the pre-trained SRTG models weights available along with oncoming repo updates.
+We are will be making the pre-trained SRTG/MTnet models weights available (note that models will be available only for `float16`).

 #### Switching from half to single point precision